gergely-nagy/frontend-bootcamp/content/blog/react-props/index.md

 ---
-title: Sass - CSS preprocesszor
+title: React prop-ok
 date: "2018-03-28T22:12:03.284Z"
-day: 4
+day: 3
-lecture: 3
+lecture: 1
-icon: "devicon-sass-original"
+icon: "devicon-react-original"
 ---

 This is my first post on my new fake blog!
 How exciting!